 Janet Duerr, Ohio UniversityRating: 5.0

 EGFP is regularly used in fusion proteins as both an expression marker and as a reporter molecule.
-This is because it expresses as a functional, mature protein in most cell systems, doesn't require additional cofactors, is easily visualized with common fluorescence microscopy set-ups, and is well validated making it reliable as a fusion protein.
-EGFP is regularly used as a reporter molecule to follow the gene expression in transiently transfected cells (Subramanian et al., 1996) and stable cell lines.
+This is because it expresses as a functional, mature protein in most cell systems, doesn't require additional cofactors, is easily visualized with common fluorescence microscopy set-ups, and is well-validated, making it reliable as a fusion protein.
+EGFP is regularly used as a reporter molecule to follow the gene expression in transiently transfected cells (Subramanian et al.,1996) and stable cell lines.

 Although EGFP is a robust and tractable molecule, sample processing or experimental limitations can hinder its use in some conditions.
 We cover this below and introduce Anti-GFP antibodies as a solution to enable the use of GFP tags and bypass its limitations when conditions are suboptimal.

-Another limitation of GFP relevant to flow cytometry is the choice of fluors.
+Another limitation of GFP relevant to flow cytometry is the choice of fluorescent reporters.
 Often, flow cytometry uses fluorescent proteins such as Phycoerythrin, which provide robust and reliable signal.
 However, PE and GFP have overlapping spectral characteristics, making it difficult to excite the molecules separately and sufficiently deconvolute their signals from each other.
 Using an Anti-GFP antibody conjugated to a fluorophore with an emission profile in a longer wavelength, such as Alexa Fluor® 647, enables signals to be resolved without the need for spectral unmixing, which often requires additional or expensive equipment or additional data compensation.
-Conjugated Anti-GFP antibodies can also add versatility to experiments restricted by equipment limitations, for example, when a laser line or channel is occupied by the fluor of another target.
+Conjugated Anti-GFP antibodies can also add versatility to experiments restricted by equipment limitations, for example, when a laser line or channel is occupied by another target.
 Having the option to use different channels can be useful when labeling multiple targets.

 Using an Anti-GFP antibody allows the GFP signal to be amplified, with a log shift in brightness observed between the green GFP channel (Figure 3b) and the red Alexa Fluor® 647 Anti-GFP channel (figure 3c).
 This amplification can help improve the deconvolution of data where channels may overlap, or the signal is indistinguishable from background.

 EBY100 yeast (ATCC, MYA-4941) cells were transformed with a plasmid containing Aga2p-EGFP fusion gene using Frozen-EZ yeast transformation II kit (Zymo Research).
 Yeast cells were grown in SDCAA media (Teknova) lacking tryptophan as a selection marker at 30°C and 200 r.p.m.
-Protein expression was induced with 1:10 dilution of yeast grown in SDCAA into SGCAA media (Teknova) overnight at 30°C. The next day, 200 uL cells were washed with PBS + 0.2% BSA and pelleted before staining with Alexa Fluor® 647 Rabbit Anti-GFP for one h at room temperature (RT) followed by a wash step before resuspension in PBS + 0.2% BSA.
+Protein expression was induced with a 1:10 dilution of yeast grown in SDCAA into SGCAA media (Teknova) overnight at 30°C. The next day, 200 uL of cells were washed with PBS + 0.2% BSA and pelleted before staining with Alexa Fluor® 647 Rabbit Anti-GFP for one hour at room temperature (RT), followed by a wash step before resuspension in PBS + 0.2% BSA.
 Flow cytometry was performed using BD FACSCelesta and BD FACSDiva software (BD Biosciences).
 Analysis was performed using FlowJo software.
 Method adapted from Butler et al., 2022.